-At UCCNB, we not only welcome, but also love and celebrate, people of all sexual orientations and gender identities.
+At UCCNB, we not only welcome, but also affirm, love, and celebrate, people of all sexual orientations and gender identities.
+As a congregation, UCCNB:

-People of all sexual orientations and gender identities find welcome, support, and respect at UCCNB.
+People of all sexual orientations and gender identities find affirmation, support, and respect at UCCNB.